Point Helper Reference

 Meet points (mp)

 mp searches for the intersection of tiers you name.
-Pass one or more tiers to include, prefix a tier with ! to exclude it, and ProFacet finds the point that satisfies all of the remaining facets on the current side.
+Pass one or more tiers to include, prefix a tier with ! to exclude it, and ProFacet finds the point that is the first to satisfy the filters.
+Think of an initial cutting plane far from the stone, that moves towards the center until a valid point is found.

-Because mp respects the current index and angle context, you can add at (explained later) to jump directly to a specific tooth.
+mp respects the current index and angle context, when used inside a cut command.
+When used outside of a cut command, you can add at (explained later) to jump to a specific tooth and perform the meetpoint search at that tooth.

 Matching tiers vs. explicit indices